raspibolt/raspibolt/thundroid/thundroid_pt2.md

   `$ sudo mkdir /etc/lnd`
   `$ sudo nano /etc/lnd/pwd`

-* Copy the following script into a new file
+* The following script unlocks the LND wallet through its web service (REST interface).
+Copy it into a new file.
   `$ sudo nano /etc/lnd/unlock`

   ```
   #!/bin/sh
   # LND wallet auto-unlock script
-  # 2018 by meeDamian
+  # 2018 by meeDamian, robclark56

+  # Delay is needed to make sure bitcoind and lnd are ready.
+You can still
+  # unlock the wallet manually if you like.
+Adjust to your needs:
-  /bin/sleep 5s
+  /bin/sleep 300s

   LN_ROOT=/home/bitcoin/.lnd

   curl -s \